IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-rfc4071bis.md

 --- abstract

 The IETF Administrative Support Activity (IASA) was originally established in 2005.
-In the years since that time, the needs of the IETF evolved in ways that required changes to its administrative structure.
-The purpose of this document is to describe the structure of a IASA 2.0 and to document the decisions made by the IETF community in making the transition from IASA to IASA 2.0.
+In the years since then, the needs of the IETF evolved in ways that required changes to its administrative structure.
+The purpose of this document is to document and describe the IASA 2.0 structure.

-In IASA 2.0, the IETF's administrative and fundraising tasks are conducted by an administrative organization, the IETF Administration Limited Liability Company (IETF LLC), a disregarded LLC of the Internet Society (ISOC).
-Under the structure, the Internet Administrative Oversight Committee (IAOC) and the IETF Administrative Director (IAD) position were eliminated, and the corresponding oversight and administrative functions transferred to the new IETF Administration LLC Board of Directors (IETF LLC Board) and the IETF LLC Executive Director (IETF Executive Director), respectively.
+Under IASA 2.0, the work of the IETF's administrative and fundraising tasks is conducted by an administrative organization, the IETF Administration Limited Liability Company ("IETF LLC").
+Under this structure, the Internet Administrative Oversight Committee (IAOC) was eliminated, and its oversight and advising functions transferred to the IETF LLC Board.

 This document describes the structure of the IETF Administrative Support Activity, version 2 (IASA 2.0).
-It defines the roles and responsibilities of the IETF LLC Board, the IETF Executive Director, and ISOC in the fiscaland administrative support of the IETF standards process.
-It alsodefines the membership and selection rules for the IETF LLC Board.
+It defines the roles and responsibilities of the IETF LLC Board, the IETF Executive Director, and ISOC in the fiscal and administrative support of the IETF standards process.
+It also defines the membership and selection rules for the IETF LLC Board.

 This document obsoletes {{RFC4071}}, {{RFC4333}}, and {{RFC7691}}.